zacharygriffee/dagify/docs/encodings.md

 ## Overview

 - **Purpose:**
   Encoding is used to serialize node values into binary form so they can be stored or transmitted.
 When a node is configured with a specific encoding (i.e. a value other than the default `"any"`), it automatically encodes the value on set and decodes it on get.
+Dagify exposes encoding helpers from the internal namespace (`dagify/internal/encoding`).

 - **Default Behavior:**
   If no specific encoding is provided or if `"any"` is specified, the node does not perform any encoding or decoding and works directly with the raw value.